spoonapps/docs/reference/command_line/logs.md

 Only the standard streams for a container are recorded and logged.
 To enable more comprehensive logging, use the `--diagnostic` flag of the `run` command when the container is created or of the `start` command when the container is restarted.

-Logs are kept until the next start of given container instance.
+Previous logs are kept until the next start of a given container instance.
 Logs can be viewed at any time.
 To see available logs, use the `--list` flag.

 ```
-# Can only show stdout or stderr logs
+# Show only stdout or stderr logs
 > spoon logs --stdout 2de7fda8

 > spoon logs --stderr 2de7fda8